3 Ways to Dress Your Pumpkins

 After spending all that money on the pumpkins, I really wanted to make sure I could use them a while and get my monies worth out of them.
 While at Burns’s I decided to purchase a galvanized set of turkey parts- head, feathers and feet.
 This allowed me to recreated and carry the tower though for Thanksgiving.
 I added a few fall leaves to the bottom of the pot to create a nest vibe and I think it turned out super cute.
 This allowed me to keep the pumpkins for another whole month.

 I mean who am I not to for fill the request of the very people that drive by my house and see it every day, right?
 So I created snowmen.
-I sprayed the pumpkins white with spray paint, and found this great snowman kit at Hobby Lobby.
+I sprayed the pumpkins white with spray paint, and found this great snowman kit.
 Hind site I would have added some cotton fluff to the base to cover the the urn, but all in all I think they turned out nicely.
 Bonus the pumpkins lasted another whole month right into January.
 So this is the progression of my seasonal pumpkins done 3 ways.
 The perfect way to keep them through 3 holidays and 2 seasons.
 I hope you guys enjoyed this, Happy Fall Y’all